-David Gates is a Senior Attorney and Director of Policy based in PHLP's Harrisburg office.
+David Gates is Senior Counsel for PHLP based in our Harrisburg office.

 Prior to joining PHLP in 1991, Mr. Gates worked for the Bucks County Welfare Rights Organization, Bucks County Legal Aid, the late State Sen. Roxanne Jones from Philadelphia, and the National Health Law Program (NHeLP) in Washington, D.C.

 Mr. Gates is currently working on three projects funded by the PA Developmental Disabilities Council: housing demonstration, managed care, and participant directed services and services.
 He has represented children and adults with disabilities in appeals before the Department of Human Services, the Insurance Department, Common Pleas Court, Commonwealth Court, Superior Court, Pennsylvania Supreme Court, the Federal District Courts for the Eastern and Middle Districts of Pennsylvania, and the Third Circuit Court of Appeals.
 He participated in the drafting of HB 20 of 1991 that created the Children’s Health Insurance Program (“CHIP”) and in the drafting of regulations implementing the Managed Care Act (Act 68 of 1998).